Volunteer Duty Requirements and Job Descriptions

 It takes over 200 volunteer hours to conduct a swim meet!
 The Piranhas Swim Team is successful because of volunteers like you.

-For each Piranha swimmer, an adult must volunteer and fulfill ONE volunteer job during the course of the season.
+- For each Piranha swimmer, an adult must earn ONE volunteer point during the course of the season.
+To earn volunteer points, the adult must fulfill the job for which he/she volunteered.

 - If you are unable to fulfill the job you have volunteered for, you must make arrangements with the team's volunteer coordinator, Carolyn Betti (email@example.com).